jessekorzan/coder-playground/README.md

 **Happy Coding! 🎉**

-Start your web development journey with Code Cadet - where learning meets intelligent assistance.
+Start your web development journey with Coder - where learning meets intelligent assistance.